sidchaini/COWINPy/README.md

 Contributions are welcome and appreciated.
 Please do share your results and acknowledge this work as well.

 Example: This could be converted into a webapp.
-(If you do take this up, please do contact me)
+(If you do take this up, please contact me; I would be interested)

 ## Author
 Siddharth Chaini